MariamM98/Portfolio/README.md

 Another notable project I’m particularly proud of is a mobile application that allows users to scan a QR code and receive information on whether the QR code is safe or not.
 This application leverages my background in cyber security to provide a secure and user-friendly tool for verifying QR codes, ensuring users can navigate digital spaces safely.

 # A Bit About Me
 I recently completed my degree in Digital Forensics and Cyber Security, and obtained a certificate in UI/UX design.
 During my studies, I particularly enjoyed modules on web development and design, both server-side and front-end.
-Some of my notable projects include [mention specific projects or accomplishments you're proud of].
+Some of my notable projects include a QR Code Scanner mobile application.

 # Let's Connect
 I am always open to connecting with like-minded individuals, collaborating on exciting projects, or discussing new opportunities.
 Feel free to reach out to me via LinkedIn (https://www.linkedin.com/in/mariam-mahdi-752b71297/).